photo

 Twitter

-I am a tenured Assistant Professor (Maître de Conférences) at CentraleSupélec, in the campus of Rennes, and a researcher in the AIMAC team of the IETR laboratory, a CNRS joint research unit (UMR 6164).
+I am a tenured Assistant Professor (Maître de Conférences) at CentraleSupélec, in the campus of Rennes (France), where I teach and conduct research in signal processing and machine learning.
+I am a member of the AIMAC team of the IETR laboratory, a CNRS joint research unit (UMR 6164).

-I received my Ph.D. in 2017 from Télécom Paris, where I was working on audio source separation for reverberant and multi-microphone recordings, under the supervision of Roland Badeau and Gaël Richard.
+I received my Ph.D. in 2017 from Télécom Paris, where I was working on Bayesian methods for audio source separation in reverberant and multi-microphone recordings, under the supervision of Roland Badeau and Gaël Richard.
 Before joining CentraleSupélec, I was a postdoctoral researcher at Inria Grenoble Rhône-Alpes, within the Perception team led by Radu Horaud.